 A fluted, domed or diamond-set bezel?
 Exclusive, shimmering dials paved with diamonds or the fascinating hues of mother-of-pearl?
 Simple or gem-set hour markers, or even Roman numerals?
 The many faces of the Lady-Datejust make this model one of the most varied in the Oyster Perpetual collection.

 Everose gold.
 This exclusive 18 ct pink gold alloy – created and cast by Rolex – features a slightly stronger colour than standard pink gold and exhibits subtle bluish tones.
 Its sophisticated and contemporary colour resonates particularly well with Rolesor versions, a combination of Oystersteel and 18 ct gold.

 The Lady-Datejust’s 28 mm Oyster case is a perfect blend of proportion, robustness and elegance.
-The distinctively shaped middle case is crafted from a solid block of highly corrosion-resistant Oystersteel, 18 ct gold or 950 platinum.
+The distinctively shaped middle case is crafted from a solid block of highly corrosion-resistant Oystersteel or 18 ct gold.
 It is guaranteed waterproof to a depth of 100 metres (330 feet).

 The Lady-Datejust is also available with the prestigious President bracelet.
 This refined, exclusive bracelet is composed of semi-circular, three-piece links and always crafted from 18 ct gold or 950 platinum.
 Its elegant, concealed folding Crownclasp ensures seamless visual continuity on the wrist.

 The Lady-Datejust is equipped with calibre 2236, a self-winding mechanical movement entirely developed and manufactured by Rolex.
 Its architecture makes it exceptionally precise and reliable.
 Calibre 2236 is fitted with a Syloxi hairspring in silicon patented and manufactured by Rolex.